On the Expressive Power of Inquisitive Team Logic and Inquisitive First-Order Logic: Introduction

-The logic $\inqBQ$ is interpreted in terms of an intensional semantics involving multiple possible worlds---each capturing a state of affairs, and corresponding formally to a standard relational structure for predicate logic.
-However, the very same language can also be interpreted relative to teams.
-Doing so leads to a system known as \emph{inquisitive team logic}, $\inqBT$ \cite{Ciardelli:23book,CiardelliConti:26}.\footnote{This system was first considered by Yang \cite{yang2014} under the name \textsf{WID} (for weak intuitionistic dependence logic).} In this system, one may express questions about the values of variables, including in particular the question ``what is the value of $x$?'', which may be expressed by a formula $\lambda x$ defined equivalently either as $\existsi y(y=x)$ or as $\forall y(y=x\lori y\neq x)$.
-Dependences can be expressed in this system as implications among questions: in particular, the dependence atom $\dep{\vec{x}}{y}$ can be defined in $\inqBT$ by the formula $\lambda x_1\land\dots\land\lambda x_n\to \lambda y$.
+The logic $\inqBQ$ is interpreted in terms of an intensional semantics involving multiple possible worlds, each capturing a state of affairs and corresponding formally to a standard relational structure for predicate logic.
+However, the very same language can also be interpreted relative to teams, leading to a system known as \emph{inquisitive team logic}, $\inqBT$ \cite{Ciardelli:23book,CiardelliConti:26}.\footnote{This system was first considered by Yang \cite{yang2014} under the name \textsf{WID} (for weak intuitionistic dependence logic).} In this system, one may express questions about the values of variables, including in particular the question ``what is the value of $x$?'', which may be expressed by the formula $\mu x:=\forall y({y=x}\,\lori\, {y\neq x})$ (or, equivalently, by the formula $\lambda x:=\existsi y(y=x)$).
+Dependencies can be expressed in this system as implications among questions: in particular, the dependence atom $\dep{\vec{x}}{y}$ can be defined in $\inqBT$ by the formula $\mu x_1\land\dots\land\mu x_n\to \mu y$.
 While the logics $\inqBQ$ and $\inqBT$ are different, they are related by entailment-preserving translations that often allow a transfer of results between them \cite{CiardelliConti:26}.

-In spite of many investigations, which have led to important results \cite{Grilletti:19,Grilletti:20,Grilletti:21,CiardelliGrilletti:22,GrillettiCiardelli:23}), some key questions about the meta-theoretic properties of the inquisitive logics $\inqBT$ and $\inqBQ$ remain open.
+In spite of many investigations, which have led to important results (\cite{Grilletti:19,Grilletti:20,Grilletti:21,CiardelliGrilletti:22,GrillettiCiardelli:23}), some key questions about the meta-theoretic properties of the (semantically defined) inquisitive logics $\inqBT$ and $\inqBQ$ remain open.
 It is not known, e.g., whether the sets of validities of these logics are recursively enumerable (and, thus, if a complete axiomatization is possible), nor whether these logics are entailment-compact, in the sense that a conclusion follows from a set of premises only if it follows from a finite subset of these premises.

 In this paper, we investigate the expressive power of the logics \inqBT\ and \inqBQ.
 In the case of \inqBT, a simple argument going back to \cite{yang2014} shows that with respect to sentences, the expressive power of this system coincides with that of first-order logic.
 The question about the expressive power of open formulas, however, is currently open.
 In particular, it is not known whether open formulas of $\inqBT$ can be systematically translated to sentences of first-order logic in a language extended with a relation symbol referring to the team.